-During this challenging period, art houses around the world are working together to innovate and develop film programming and education for digital platforms.
+During this challenging period, art houses around the world are working together to innovate and develop film programming and education for their audiences.
 Art House Convergence strongly encourages film lovers to invest in their local art house now so that theaters can continue to serve them in the future.

 Closures and Reopening